kjensen19/nexStar/README.md

    ```
    Add a string of characters to enhance salting features
 4. Create a database titled 'nexstar' or change the config in pool.js (ensure that all variables match your configuration)
-5. Navigate to local project folder in one tab of the terminal npm start server (start Node)
+5. Navigate to local project folder in one tab of the terminal (start Node):
+    ```sh
+        npm start server
+    ```
-6. In another tab npm run client (start React), should open a new window or tab at localhost:3000
+6. In another tab, should open a new window or tab at localhost:3000:
+    ```sh
+        npm run client
+    ```
-7. If you are modifying CSS need to rebuild by running(watch flag keeps rebuilding until you ctr-c) in a third tab: npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch
+7. If you are modifying CSS need to rebuild by running(watch flag keeps rebuilding until you ctr-c) in a third tab:
+    ```sh
+        npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch
+    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>